srt32/blog/source/2013-12-11-it-all-comes-together-ruby-js-and-functional-programming.html.markdown

 that is talking to more than one model.

-Letting all these new concepts settle in can take some time but it's really motivating when seemily disparate concepts all coalesce and result in understanding.
+Letting all these new concepts settle in can take some time but it's really motivating when seemingly disparate concepts all coalesce and result in understanding.

 Keep reading!